lumpiluk/sequestions/Readme.md

 # SE Questions

 The assembly of this list has been inspired by [Anthony Magnabosco](https://www.youtube.com/user/magnabosco210)'s occasional tweets with questions that may be useful when practicing [Street Epistemology](https://streetepistemology.com).
-My hope is that this list will help people with thinking of good questions in stressful situations.
+My hope is that this list will help people in stressful situations with thinking of good questions to ask.
 However, please consider carefully whether you want to bring the actual list to a conversation.

 ## Download